Bohol Travel Requirements Guide solotravely

 getting around:

-• To find out at your speed, rent a motorbike for freedom.
+• To find out at your own speed, rent a motorbike for freedom.

 • Use a tricycle for short distance and budget -friendly travel.